Hailemariam Desalegn: Resignation

 On 14 February 2018, Hailemariam Desalegn announced his resignation as prime minister and chairman of EPRDF in a televised address and submitted letter to the SEPDM and EPRDF, who finally accept the letter.
 His resignation made him the first leader to do so in the country's recent history.
 He stated that the resignation is "vital in the bid to carry out reforms that would lead to sustainable peace and democracy", linked to the 2014–2016 unrest in Oromia Region, in which hundreds were killed by government crackdown in Oromia and Amhara Region in between 2015 and 2016.

 Hailemariam's announcement came amid a political crisis and lingering unrest in the Horn of Africa country, which had been releasing thousands of political prisoners to ease tensions.

-"Unrest and a political crisis have led to the loss of lives and displacement of many," he added, however, that he would stay on as prime minister in a caretaker capacity, until the ruling Ethiopian People's Revolutionary Democratic Front (EPRDF) and the country's parliament accepted his resignation and elected Abiy Ahmed as the new Prime Minister on 2 April.
+"Unrest and a political crisis have led to the loss of lives and displacement of many," he added, however, that he would stay on as prime minister in a caretaker capacity until the EPRDF and parliament accepted his resignation and elected Abiy Ahmed as the new prime minister on 2 April.

+Post-premiership

+In 2025, Hailemariam was appointed as a mediator by the East African Community and the Southern African Development Community in the Democratic Republic of the Congo amid the M23 campaign (2022–present).

+Co-Founding HRF

+The Hailemariam and Roman Foundation (HRF), co-founded in April 2018 by Hailemariam Dessalegn, the former Prime Minister of Ethiopia, and Roman Tesfaye, the former First Lady of Ethiopia, is an international non-profit organization headquartered in Addis Ababa, Ethiopia.

+The Foundation aims to promote socioeconomic transformation in Ethiopia and continental Africa through partnerships with governments, communities, and international development actors.
+Its vision is to build “a healthy and economically empowered community in a well-conserved environment.”

+HRF operates across several key thematic areas, including climate-smart conservation, ecotourism, maternal and child health, women and youth economic empowerment, and sustainable agriculture.

+The Foundation's strategy is centered on three pillars: advocacy, joint model initiatives, and capability building.

 Board membership

 Hailemariam is a member of the board of numerous international organizations such as International Crisis Group, Alliance for a Green Revolution in Africa, Tana High Level Forum on Security in Africa, Brenthurst Foundation, IBA Ethiopia Center for Innovation, and the Ethiopian Reconciliation Commission.

-Prime Minister of Ethiopia (2012–18); Chair, Ethiopian People's Revolutionary Democratic Front (2012–18); Deputy Prime Minister and Minister of Foreign Affairs (2010–12); Advisor to Prime Minister with the rank of Minister (2007-2010); Chair, African Union (2013–14); University lecturer and Dean, Arba Minch University for 12 years; Vice President and President of the Southern Nations Nationalities and Peoples’ Regional State (2001–06).
+Prime Minister of Ethiopia (2012–18); chair, Ethiopian People's Revolutionary Democratic Front (2012–18); Deputy Prime Minister and Minister of Foreign Affairs (2010–12); Advisor to Prime Minister with the rank of Minister (2007-2010); chair, African Union (2013–14); University lecturer and Dean, Arba Minch University for 12 years; Vice President and President of the Southern Nations Nationalities and Peoples’ Regional State (2001–06).
 Currently: Board Chair, Alliance for a Green Revolution in Africa; Founder and Board Chair, Hailemariam and Roman Foundation; Board Chair, Tourism Ethiopia; Board of Trustees, International Crisis Group; Advisory Board Member, The Brenthurst Foundation; Member of Parliament for 21 years; Member of different professional Associations.